-The equalized municipal property value is derived from the Grand List that municipalities use to assess municipal (e.g., non-education) property taxes.
+The equalized municipal property value is derived from the Grand List that municipalities use to assess municipal (i.e., non-education) property taxes.
 Some of the differences between the equalized municipal property values and the equalized education property values result from the inclusion of business personal property (machinery and equipment, inventory) in municipal property values (Table 5).
 There are also differences in the allowable veterans' exemptions (\$10,000 limit for education property value and up to \$40,000 for municipal property value) and other exemptions voted by the town.
-More information on property tax exemptions can be found in a following section of this report.
+More information can be found in the property tax exemptions section of this report.